kamranahmedse/pipeline-js/README.md

                                    .pipe(transformUser)
                                    .pipe(convertToJson);

+// Or it can be written as
+var userPipeline = new Pipeline([
+    getUserById,
+    transformUser,
+    convertToJson
+]);

 // Then this pipeline can be used with any payload i.e. var userJson = userPipeline.process(10);  // JSON detail for the user with ID 10 var userJson = userPipeline.process(23);  // JSON detail for the user with ID 23